henryle-n/Extract-Transform-Load/README.md

 * Program was built with an option to ask user to select how much data need to be loaded to prevent program from crashing on slower computing devices

-* To automate the process, the Jupyter Notebook contains code to convert all codes into a Python file than can be run from terminal, after conversion, remmember to comment out the convertion to prevent accidental deletion of the python file
+* To automate the process, the Jupyter Notebook contains codes to convert all codes into a Python file than can be run from terminal.
+Please remember that after conversion, comment out the conversion part to prevent accidental deletion of the python file